One of the most popular areas for a road trip and longer vacation would be a drive from North Texas to Gulf Shores and Orange Beach, Alabama.

 Cobalt – restaurant in the hotel complex in the Caribe Resort, great cocktails, offers indoor and outdoor dining (order a frozen pina colada)

-The Gulf – fun place for the kids to play on the sand, outdoor dining on the water, casual environment, order at the window and bar.
+The Gulf – fun place for the kids to play on the sand on a public beach, outdoor dining on the water, casual environment, order at the window and bar.
 It’s absolutely delicious!

 Tacky Jack’s – fun family friendly casual environment, live music, indoor and outdoor dining